 Prepare as much of the planned menu as possible, which includes chopping vegetables and measuring ingredients, to locating the sauces and garnishes you need to finish your dishes.
 Season or marinate your proteins, make the dessert.

-Take out serving dishes, cooking utensils, cutting boards etc. you need, as well as any small bowls for seasonings and garnishes and set up your cooking station.
+Take out serving dishes, cooking utensils, cutting boards, and everything you need, as well as any small bowls for seasonings and garnishes and set up your cooking station.
 In culinary speak, this is called mise en place, a French term meaning "everything in its place."

 The Day of